ASASCED/ionic-docs/src/pages/building/running.md

 There are many different options to test native functionality depending on your target platforms and needs.

-* Implement [Platform Detection](/docs/building/cross-platform) for the native functionality and test with `ionic serve`
+* Implement [Platform Detection](/docs/building/cross-platform) for the native functionality and test with `ionic serve --devapp`
 * [Deploy to iOS](/docs/building/ios)
 * [Deploy to Android](/docs/building/android)
 * Deploy to iOS & Android instantly using [Ionic DevApp](/docs/building/running#ionic-devapp)